 In May 2005, the Company entered into an exclusive license agreement with Angiotech Pharmaceuticals (US), Inc. for the use of certain patents, patent application, and knowledge related to the manufacture and use of a hydrogel material in conjunction with NeoCart and certain other products ("Hydrogel License Agreement").
-As of September 30, 2014, the Company has paid an aggregate \$3,150 in commercialization milestones under the terms of the Hydrogel License Agreement, which has been expensed to research and development, consisting of the following:
+As of December 31, 2014, the Company has paid an aggregate \$3,200 in commercialization milestones under the terms of the Hydrogel License Agreement, which has been expensed to research and development.